eslutz/Udacity-React-Fundamentals-MyReads/README.md

 ## To Run This Project

+1. Clone this repository to your local machine
+1. Navigate to the project directory `cd myreads-app`
 1. Install all project dependencies with `npm install`
 1. Start the development server with `npm start`